Pranjul-Mani/ListNest/README.md

 # Wanderlust
 Welcome to Wanderlust , where you can create and manage your own listings also you can give your feedbacks with comments and ratings.
+The platform allows authenticated users to comment on and rate other listings with a star system.
+Robust authentication and authorization ensure secure user interactions and data protection.

 ## Table of Contents